Chandrawat/WeatherApp/README.txt

 Short Retrofit Tutorial.
 This page contains a short Retrofit tutorial that is somewhat similar to what we did in class.
 Ignore any mentions of Converters since they are not needed for this assignment.
 You should be working directly with the JSON that is returned from the request.
 In this tutorial they are also using a separate JSON library.
 You are free to use that if you'd like, but the default JSONObject API that we used in class can handle the response just as well.
 Keep in mind that this tutorial is NOT exactly like what we did in class.
 It is merely here as a reference.
 If you choose to follow it exactly, you do so at your own risk.
 The easiest way to do this assignment is to use the approach that we did in class.

 World Weather Online
 Developer Site.
-Login here.
 Create a developer account.
 This will give you trial access to their premium API for 60 Days.
 Use their Premium API URL to make all requests.
 Be mindful that you are only allowed to make 500 calls to their API per day
 Local Weather API Documentation.
 Documentation for the Local Weather API.
 This is the API endpoint that you should be using for this assignment.

-Postman
-If you would like to examine the data you receive from the World Weather Online API, to help you better debug, you can do so by using Postman like we did in class.
-If you'd like to download Postman (it's free!), you can do so using this link: Postman Site

-If you run into any issues connecting to the Internet in your app, make sure that you've added the Internet Permission to your application.
-See: Adding Permissions